-Dear Citizens of Auburn:
+Dear Residents of Auburn,

-I present to you the preliminary 2023-2024 budget for the City of Auburn.
-This document reflects our enduring commitment to using your dollars in a way that honors the values and priorities that define our city.
+I present to you the 2023-2024 budget for the City of Auburn.
+This document reflects our commitment to using your tax dollars in a deliberate and responsible manner that honors the values and priorities of our city.

-This decade has presented challenges, unseen in our lifetime, yet we remain committed to serving our residents to the fullest while aligning our work to our core values, which are: safety, economic prosperity, diversity, character, service, and environment.
+This decade has presented challenges unseen in our lifetime, yet we remain committed to serving our residents to the fullest while aligning our work to our core principles: safety, economic prosperity, diversity, character, service and environment.
 These standards and our unwavering commitment to protect the capital you have entrusted us with are the guiding principles of this document.

-A municipal budget is a guiding document that speaks to the values and principals of its residents.
-It is in many ways the most fundamental embodiment of democracy and tells the story of what we are truly committed to.

-Although the future remains full of uncertainty, we remain resolute in meeting our goals and have worked tirelessly to ensure that the expenditures outlined here are in line with that vision.
+A municipal budget is a guiding document that speaks to the ideals of its residents.
+It is, in many ways, the most fundamental embodiment of democracy and tells the story of our true commitments.
+Although the future remains full of uncertainty, we remain resolute in meeting our goals and have worked tirelessly to ensure the expenditures outlined here are in line with those ideals.